matanbroner/matanbroner.com/_posts/ot-crdt-notes/2022-09-16-crdt-notes.md

 and I figured my understanding of them may improve if I take the time to summarize certain parts.
 Furthermore, I will be curating a list of links I find useful and interesting.

-## Survey Paper: A comprehensive study of Convergent and Commutative Replicated Data Types
+## Seminal Paper: A comprehensive study of Convergent and Commutative Replicated Data Types
 ![Link to paper](https://hal.inria.fr/inria-00555588/document)

+### Background
+* Eventual consistency allows for asynchronous replication with other users such that they all reach the same state *eventually*.
+* CRDTs require no synchronization, allowing users to apply their updates immediately.
+* CRDTs do not use consensus under the hood.
+* Certain limitations requiring expensive operations, these can be delayed to a later period when the network is well connected.

 ## Links